ron2015schmitt/Mathematiques-old/doc/feature-schedule/README.md

 ### Miscellaneous Small Features
 * reformat all files using VSCode plugin
+* refactor the header so that
+  * vectors, matricesm displaym tensors, are broken out into different headers
+  * use copious #ifdefs so that order of inclusion matters
+* create an index, with denotation for `types`, `functions`, `operators`
 * Create a `Number` class to generalize (diviosn alegra numbers) real,s imaginary and complex, quaternions?
   * see https://en.cppreference.com/w/cpp/types/is_arithmetic
   * <complex> C++ std::complex